 Anne Frank is one of history’s most well-known Holocaust victims.
 During the Nazi occupation of the Netherlands, Anne was a German-Jewish teenager forced into hiding.
 The Anne Frank House, which now houses a museum dedicated to her memory, was where she and her family were hidden.

-The Anne Frank House is in Amsterdam, one of the Netherlands’ most popular museums and tourist destinations.
+The Anne Frank House is one of the Netherlands’ most popular museums and tourist destinations in Amsterdam.
 The museum provides an opportunity to learn about Anne’s life as well as the Holocaust’s barbaric history.

 Visitors can view Anne’s belongings, including her iconic diary and excerpts from her diary that have been exhibited.
 The Anne Frank House is a moving testament to the horrors of the Holocaust and is a must-see for anyone interested in history.